 The journal website can be accessed by following this link: https://journals.qucosa.de/mm

-M&M will be published as an ethnomusicology-centered interdisciplinary and peer-reviewed English-language, online-only, fee-free, "gold" open access journal.
-It will comply with the guidelines and quality criteria of the Directory of Open Access Journals (DOAJ) and the Committee of Publication Ethics (COPE) as well as with established standards of research ethics and integrity.
+M&M is published as an ethnomusicology-centered interdisciplinary and peer-reviewed English-language, online-only, fee-free, "diamond" open access journal.
+It complies with the guidelines and quality criteria of the Directory of Open Access Journals (DOAJ) and the Committee of Publication Ethics (COPE) as well as with established standards of research ethics and integrity.
 M&M will apply for inclusion in databases like Scopus or Web of Science.

-The journal will make use of the possibilities of online publishing and will publish submissions on a rolling basis, as soon as they have passed the review and approval process.
-The general call for papers will open in spring/summer 2021.
-From then on, manuscripts may be submitted.
-Check this page for updates.
+The journal makes use of the possibilities of online publishing and publishes submissions on a rolling basis, as soon as they have passed the review and approval process.
+Submissions can be made via the journal website at any time.

 M&M is dedicated to the scholarly exploration of the multi-dimensional field opened up by the concepts of "music" and "minorities".
 The journal is meant to be inclusive of music, dance, and other sound-based social phenomena.
 The term "minority" refers to communities, groups and/or individuals that are at risk of discrimination on grounds of ethnicity, race, religion, language, gender, sexual orientation, disability, political opinion, displacement, social or economic deprivation, and their intersections.